Ed Le Brocq: Sonam and the Silence

-Sonam and the Silence (2018) is a children's book, inspired by Ayres' experiences while teaching music in Afghanistan.
+Sonam and the Silence (2018) is a children's book, inspired by Ayres's experiences while teaching music in Afghanistan.
 It is about a young girl living in Afghanistan when ruled by the Taliban, who forbade music, and her discovery of the power of music.
 Illustrated by Iranian-Australian artist Ronak Taher, it was shortlisted for the 2019 Prime Minister's Literary Award.

 Whole Notes

 Whole Notes (2021) is a follow-up to Danger Music, and about music and identity.
 One critic described it as "...a compendious love letter to music, the viola (Ayres’ first love) and musical education".
 In it, he describes how he found the bravery to transition through the power of music.
 Whole Notes was shortlisted for the 2022 nonfiction Age Book of the Year.